rpriam/book1/README.md

 7. Neural networks for (deep) glm <br />

-    Presentation of the different losses functions from pytorch <br />
+    Presentation of the different loss functions from pytorch <br />
     Generic implementation of the algorithms with pytorch <br />
     Example of nonlinear frontier with a small dataset <br />